Toastdeib/ppl-webapp-api/README.md

 # Overview

-This project is an API built to support the [PPL Webapp](https://github.com/lunemily/ppl-in-person) frontend.
+This project is half of a system built to help manage events run by the [PAX Pokémon League](https://paxpokemonleague.net) both online and at in-person PAXes.
+It consists of an API built to support the [PPL Webapp](https://github.com/lunemily/ppl-in-person) frontend.
 It's set up to present its public-facing API through Express and be driven off of a MySQL database, the expected schema of which can be found in a comment near the top of the [core.js](db/core.js) database module.
 In order to set up a new instance, you need to:

 1. Clone the project and install all the dependencies with npm.
-2. Make a copy of the [config.js.example](config/config.js.example) simply named config.js.
+2. Make a copy of the [config.js.example](config/config.js.example) file simply named config.js.
 3. Populate the API configs appropriately for your environment:
     - The `debug` field indicates whether the node application should run in debug mode.
 Setting this to `true` will enable console input in the running application, as well as the `debugSave` function on the database module.
     - The `port` field is the port that the API will listen on, and should be an open port on the machine running this node application.